 Conservative treatments for bilateral stenosis include physical therapy and exercise, rest, pain medication, steroid injections and anti-inflammatory medicine.
 When the condition is not responding to these treatments, however, your physician may recommend surgery.

-If your physician has said your bilateral stenosis is severe enough to warrant surgery, but you want a second opinion, contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+If your physician has said your bilateral stenosis is severe enough to warrant surgery, but you want a second opinion, contact Laser Spine Institute today for your MRI or CT scan review.
 We are the leader in minimally invasive spine surgery for the treatment of degenerative neck and back issues such as spinal stenosis, neural stenosis, and more.